Official Media PartnerLondon Prop Trading Expo 2026 · Oct 23–24, Old Billingsgate · 50% off visitor passes · 50% Off Passes

 Why should platform access be part of the decision?

-Finance Magnates reported that the 2024 MetaTrader disruption forced many prop firms to cut US clients or move to alternatives, and by late 2025 some large brands were only returning through different structures or broker partnerships (Finance Magnates).
-That means platform availability can change faster than a firm’s marketing page.
+Platform access is no longer a minor detail.
+Finance Magnates reported that the 2024 MetaTrader disruption forced many prop firms to cut US clients or move to alternative platforms, and by late 2025 some large brands were only returning through different structures or broker partnerships (Finance Magnates).
+Platform availability can change faster than a firm's marketing page.

 Check: